artsy/artsy.github.io/_posts/2017-05-10-fastlane-travis-weekly-deploys.md

 <!-- more -->

-Travis CI (and Circle CI) now have the ability to run scheduled runs.
+Travis CI (and Circle CI) now have the ability [to be scheduled][schedule].
 This is great for one-off tasks like uploading an app to Apple's Testflight on a weekly basis.

 I wanted this to exist outside of our current CI environment for two reasons: